Wearer of All Socks

-An exhibition by Samantha Modder
+An exhibition of Digitally Manipulated Ball-point Pen Drawings on Adhesive Paper by Samantha Modder

 July 25 - August 16, 2025